![]() |

 although symptoms of mild wobbliness and lack of appetite can drag on

-for quite some time if the problem is not rectified.
+for quite some time if a hedgehog is kept on the brink of hibernation.
 Hibernation can

 generally be reversed within half an hour to an hour by warming up the

 hedgehog.
-Holding it under your shirt or providing a heat pad on low is
+Holding the hedgehog under your shirt, using a heat lamp, or providing a heat pad on low

 that can cause burns and do not raise the ambient temperature.
 Injury is another frequent cause of wobbliness.